Recommended for those interested in preparing a Companion text:

 Go to Textmap for a complete listing of Latin passages on the site

-submitted by Maria Marsilio, St. Joseph's University, for her Latin 410 class
+Submitted by Maria S. Marsilio, Saint Joseph's University, on behalf of her Latin 305 class

 Additional colleague contributions may be found at Activities and Syllabi & Lessons